keerthanak-tw/javascript/README.md

-Solutions to some basic problems in JavaScript
+Solutions to some basic DSA problems in JavaScript

 Questions taken from [The Coding Interview Bootcamp](https://www.udemy.com/course/coding-interview-bootcamp-algorithms-and-data-structure/)